NathanCQC/1q-grid-qchem/README.md

 # grid1q

 This is a Python 3.12 app called grid1q.
+It's purpose is to understand how first quantised quantum chemistry calculations are performed and to benchmark simple quantum computing algorithms against classical algorithms.

-The project includes Docker, Pyright, Ruff, GitHub Actions, Black, pre-commit, and Sphinx.
+The project includes Pyright, Ruff, GitHub Actions, Black, pre-commit, and Sphinx.

 ## Project Structure